isomerpages/moe-fairfieldsec/_parents/Parents in Education/Overview.md

 #### 1. Be Present Welcome to Fairfield Family

-Lending support to school events.
+To lend support to school events.

 #### 2. Be Equipped

- Empowering ourselves to be more effective parents.
+ To empower ourselves to be more effective parents.

 #### 3. Be Connected

-To students & a network of supportive parents.
+To be a support network for parents and students.

 #### 4. Be a Blessing

-Being a parent volunteer and making a difference.
+To be parent volunteers and making a difference.

-We collaborate with the school through various projects throughout the year.
+We collaborate with the School on various projects and platforms throughout the year, so as to promote strong home-school partnership.